 Whether you are taking one from a private company or through the NFIP, you can adjust your property to lower your monthly premium.
 Sometimes individuals and families find the home of their dreams — only to discover the home sits in a flood plain.

 Loans for these homes may require flood insurance, but some loans may let you move forward without getting insured — which isn’t to say that forgoing flood insurance is a good idea.

-The key question is risk versus cost of coverage.
+The key question is the risk versus cost of coverage.
 Are you better off paying to repair flood damages rather than paying a hefty premium each month when there’s no guarantee you will experience a flood?

 So, the question remains: Do I need flood insurance?
-Here is some information to help you come to the best possible answer for your unique circumstances.
+Here is some information to help you come to the best possible answer to your unique circumstances.

 Sources of Flood Insurance

 If you decide you do need flood insurance for your home, even if it isn’t required, you can often find state-run programs, and you can always take advantage of insurance through the NFIP.